tohchye/padrino_bootstrap_forms/README.markdown

 Padrino Bootstrap Forms
 ===============

-Padrino Bootstrap Forms is port of [Seth Vargo's Bootstrap Forms](http://github.com/sethvargo/bootstrap_forms) for Rails -thanks Seth!
+Padrino Bootstrap Forms is a port of [Seth Vargo's Bootstrap Forms for Rails](http://github.com/sethvargo/bootstrap_forms).
+Thanks Seth!

 Bootstrap Forms is a nice generator that makes working with [Bootstrap (by Twitter)](http://twitter.github.com/bootstrap) even easier on Padrino.